 Doane College strives to offer learning experiences and opportunities designed to help students think effectively, develop the capacity to communicate, differentiate values, and make relevant judgments.
-To do this successfully, many times multiple perspectives will be presented; some of which may represent points of view on which everyone will not agree.
-A successful educational experience requires a shared sense of respect among and between students, the instructor and various points of view.
+To

 Further, it is to be expected that the instructor will treat all students with dignity and respect -it is also expected that student will treat the instructor and other students with the same respect.
-In order to facilitate this process more effectively, students are asked the following: 1) before class turn-off all electronic devices including cell phone, ipads, laptop computers, and note pads; 2) place all electronic equipment out-of-sight; 3) refrain from text messaging during class; 4) avoid distracting behavior, e.g., popping gum, noisy eating, clipping finder nails; 5) cease talking and side conversation when the instructor or other students are speaking; 6) maintain respectful interactions.
+In order to facilitate this process more effectively, students are asked the following:

+- 1) Before class turn-off all electronic devices including cell phone, ipads, laptop computers and note pads: - 2) Place all electronic equipment out-of-sight; - 3) Refrain from text messaging during class; - 4) Avoid distracting behavior, e.g., popping gum, noisy eating, clipping finder nails; - 5) Cease talking and side conversation when the instructor or other students are speaking; - 6) Maintain respectful interactions.

 Finally, personal criticism, ridicule or harassment of any kind will not be tolerated.

 XV.
-Professional Performance Evaluation:
+Professional Performance Evaluation (PPE):